5 Pitfalls to Avoid When Issuing an Investment Management RFP

 Pitfall 3: Not Pre-Qualifying Candidates

 Inviting too many respondents may overwhelm your RFP committee.
 Side-by-side evaluation of responses gets more difficult as the number of submissions increases.
-Some initial screening upfront - including online research, peer networking and brief introductory calls with advisor candidates - can help identify those firms that meet a majority of your organization’s needs.
+Some initial screening upfront - including online research, peer networking, and brief introductory calls with advisor candidates - can help identify those firms that meet most of your organization’s needs.

 Tip: Keep the list of candidates short, preferably 5 or fewer.
-Limiting the number of candidates may motivate firms to submit higher quality RFPs and makes comparing proposals easier.
+Limiting the number of candidates may motivate firms to submit higher-quality RFPs and make comparing proposals easier.

 Remember that your team has to review each response to each question from every investment firm to which you send the RFP.

-Think about asking the right questions rather than as many questions as possible.
+Ask the right questions rather than as many as possible.
 Spending time upfront structuring the RFP will encourage better and more complete responses and make comparing proposals easier.

 Tip: Start with a good template like our RFP Template for Nonprofit Investment Management.
-Construct your RFP with questions that fit your organization and avoid asking about topics that are of little concern.
-(For example, asking questions about alternative investments if your oversight group has no intention of investing in them).
+Construct your RFP with questions that fit your organization and avoid asking about topics of little concern.
+(For example, ask questions about alternative investments if your oversight group has no intention of investing in them.)

 Have Questions?